OHDSI/ETL-CMS/README.md

 developing OHDSI tools, as well as serve as a testbed for the analysis of observational health records.

-The processed data will be made available shortly at a location yet to be determined.
+The processed data can be retrieved from [ftp://ftp.ohdsi.org/synpuf](ftp://ftp.ohdsi.org/synpuf).
+More details can be found [here](https://github.com/OHDSI/ETL-CMS/blob/master/python_etl/README.md).

 This marks the first availability of a massive open CDM v5-adhering synthetic dataset.